FrederikNathan/StochasticSchrodingerEquation/README.md

 Extracts data from ../Data/InteractionPictureEvolutions, and plots releveant data.
 Can be modified to plot other relevant data.
 Relies on data from ../Data/FloquetSpectra and ../Data/InteractionPictureEvolution/.
 Saves data in../Data/InteractionPictureEvolutions.

 ## Running the code
 To run the code, make sure all directories above exist.
-Then Run SSE_Evolution.py with the desired parameters set.
+Then Run SSE_Evolution.py with the desired parameters set (see code).
 Auxilliary data will automatically be created using the other scripts, if it is not already generated.

 Data is saved to the disk every 30 minutes during the iterative solution.
 At any point, the already-generated data can be examined using DataExtractorStrob.py.